-Tidal – mini language for live coding pattern
+TidalCycles – mini language for live coding pattern

-Tidal is a mini language designed for live coding pattern, embedded in the Haskell pure functional programming language.
-It’s made by me (Alex), developed through a lot of performances (including as part of slub) and a few rewrites over a number of years.
-Now a few other people are starting to make music with it, so I thought it was about time I shared news of its existence here.
+TidalCycles (or just ‘Tidal’ for short) is a mini language designed for live coding pattern, embedded in the Haskell pure functional programming language.
+It was originally made by me (Alex), developed through a lot of performances (including as part of slub) and a few rewrites over a number of years.
+Now a lot of other people are starting to make diverse music with it, and it’s a fully fledged free/open source project with many contributors.

-This year (2014) Mike Hodnick has started putting up a Tidal pattern every day, and they’re sounding good.
+At the time of writing (2014) Mike Hodnick has started putting up a Tidal pattern every day, and they’re sounding good.
 Here’s a couple from the start of the series, along with the Tidal code used to generate them:

 It's worth noting that many other languages, including Supercollider and Common Music, include mini languages for manipulating pattern.
 Laurie Spiegel wrote a nice paper motivating all this, "Manipulations of Musical Patterns", back in 1981.